 A steadily broadening array of research activities at UH rely on HPC.
-The Center for Advanced Computing and Data Science (CACDS) provides high performance computing resources to advance Tier One research and education goals at the University of Houston (UH).
+The Core facility for Advanced Computing and Data Science (CACDS) provides high performance computing resources to advance Tier One research and education goals at the University of Houston (UH).

 CACDS' high performance resources receive administrative support through the UH IT High Performance Computing department.